SmartDataProject/thingsnet-microbit/README.md

 5. Upload and run the sketch.
 The data from the Ardunio serial console should show up in the app.
 ![itsalive](/img/thing_accel.png)

-6. We'll use the Paho MQTT client to grab the data from the app. https://github.com/eclipse/paho.mqtt.python We can shove to a web-socket server made with the AutoBahn library via ZMQ [PyZMQ](https://pyzmq.readthedocs.io/en/latest/).
+6. We'll use the [Paho MQTT](https://github.com/eclipse/paho.mqtt.python) client to grab the data from the app.
+We can shove to a web-socket server made with the AutoBahn library via [PyZMQ](https://pyzmq.readthedocs.io/en/latest/).
 Run the socket-server first:

 ````python socket_server.py
 python mqtt_demo.py```